cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 This sets the Initialisation Vector (IV) for the block cipher encryption to be the SHA256 of the key (and `wiv` is just an additional SHA256 hash of this value).
 This means the IV is static.
 The impact of a static IV depends on which block cipher mode is used, but ranges from bad to catastrophic.

 In most block cipher modes, it's critical that the IV is a different pseudorandom value for each encrypted stream.
-This enables the block cipher to achieve semantic security ("repeated usage of the scheme under the same key does not allow an attacker to infer relationships between segments of the encrypted message" - [Wikipedia](https://en.wikipedia.org/wiki/Initialization_vector)).
+This enables the cipher to achieve semantic security ("repeated usage of the scheme under the same key does not allow an attacker to infer relationships between segments of the encrypted message" - [Wikipedia](https://en.wikipedia.org/wiki/Initialization_vector)).
 On CryptoHack we have a couple of simple challenges based on exploiting misuse of the IV.

 But which block cipher mode is actually being used by Shadowtunnel?
 Let's backtrack to the Shadowtunnel source code and find the default value for `method`: